 With many muni bonds, whether you’re purchasing individual securities directly or through a fund, ETF, or separately managed account, you generally get income that’s exempt from federal taxes.
-What’s more, in many states, if one holds bonds issued by one's state of residence, these bonds offer state tax–exempt income, too.
-That covers most municipal bonds but doesn’t apply to all: Build America Bonds are taxed, as are certain other municipal bonds, called private activity bonds, when held by investors subject to the alternative minimum tax.
+What’s more, in many states, if you hold bonds issued by your state of residence, these bonds offer state tax–exempt income, too.
+That covers most municipal bonds but doesn’t apply to all: certain municipal bonds, called private activity bonds, when held by investors subject to the alternative minimum tax.

 When considering munis, it is important to note that the yield is typically lower than taxable bonds with similar credit ratings and maturity.
 A lower yield means they will have a higher duration, all else being equal, and a higher duration means the bond may be more volatile as rates change.
+(For more on duration, read the Learning Center: Duration).
 It also means that your tax bracket is a key factor to consider when evaluating a muni bond, along with traditional bond characteristics such as yield, maturity, and credit quality.
 The basic rule of thumb is that investors in higher tax brackets will be more likely to benefit from investing in munis.

 |Consider a Roth or Roth IRA conversion.|

 Instead of deferring taxes, you may want to accelerate them by using a Roth account.
-A Roth IRA contribution won’t reduce your taxable income the year you make it, but there are no taxes on any future earnings as long as you hold the account for five years and are age 59½ or older, disabled, deceased, or withdraw earnings to pay for qualified first-time homebuyer expenses.
+A Roth IRA or Roth 401(k) contribution won’t reduce your taxable income the year you make it, but there are no taxes on any future earnings as long as you hold the account for five years and are age 59½ or older, disabled, deceased, or withdraw earnings to pay for qualified first-time homebuyer expenses.
 That can make a big difference if you think your tax rate will be the same or higher than your current rate when you withdraw your money.
-There are also no minimum required distributions (MRDs) from a Roth IRA during the lifetime of the original owner.
+There are also no required minimum distributions (RMDs) from a Roth IRA during the lifetime of the original owner.

 Roth IRA contributions are only allowed for investors up to a certain income level, but those rules don’t apply to Roth 401(k)s, if your employer offers you one.
 Higher wage earners can also access a Roth through a conversion from a traditional IRA or 401(k).
 You pay federal income taxes now on the conversion amount but none on any future earnings—if you meet the requirements.